local.d/rbl.conf

 }

-In this section, we define how RBL
+In this section, we define how RBL module performs its checks.

 By default, we want to check some top level domain, however, many domains contain two components while others can have 3 or even more components to check against the list.
 By default, rspamd takes top level domain as defined in the public suffixes.
 Then one more component is prepended, for example: